rrnyquist/ebenezer/_Scripture/ESV/65_Jude.md

 It is these who cause divisions, worldly people, devoid of the Spirit. ^0119

-But you, beloved, building yourselves up in your most holy faith and praying in the Holy Spirit, ^0120
+But you, beloved, build yourselves up in your most holy faith; pray in the Holy Spirit; ^0120

 keep yourselves in the love of God, waiting for the mercy of our Lord Jesus Christ that leads to eternal life. ^0121